miscellaneous-mice/Terminal_Rice/README.md

 :MasonInstallAll
 ```
 - Quit and run the nvim.
-- For C++ You can change the formatting by
+- For C++ You can change the formatting.
+First go to your C++ project directory, then
 ```
 $ ~/.local/share/nvim/mason/bin/clang-format --style microsoft  --dump-config > .clang-format
 ```